 Amblyseius swirskii are active at temperatures over 20℃ and are tolerant to high temperature environments.
 This makes them ideal for use in glasshouses, polytunnels, and indoor growing environments.
 The relative humidity should be around 70% (lower levels can result in lower egg hatch rates).

 We recommend the following application rate based on an average plant height of 1m:

 Heavy infestation: 500 mites per plant

 Repeat applications should be used against heavy infestations.
 Introduce fresh predators every 7-10 days until the infestation is controlled.

-Ensure the swirksii are released in identifiable hot spots of Thrip activity.
+Ensure the swirskii are released in identifiable hot spots of pest activity.
 The swirskii are supplied in shaker bottles, so you can apply the predators by rotating the bottle and gently shaking the contents directly onto the infested leaves of the plants.

 Swirskii can also be applied using our Dragonfli Distribution Boxes, which will be more effective for larger plants.
-Pour the shaker bottle contents into the boxes and hang them on the stems or leaves of your plants.
+Distribute the shaker bottle contents into your boxes and hang them on the stems or leaves of your plants.
 The boxes act as small breeding sites for the predators and they will then proceed to exit the boxes and move around the plants.